ucsb-cs24/w22/_lab/lab04.md

 * Implement binary search tree functions

 ## Collaboration policy
 This lab may be done solo or with a partner.
 We will assume that your collaboration choice is the same as lab03.
+If your choice has not changed, there is nothing to do.

 However, if your collaboration choice has changed you must fill this form by Feb 03 at 9am.
 Link to form <https://forms.gle/7UzUmgFk8mF3Zj2v8>

 Section TAs will only be able to help with pairing if the form is filled before the deadline.